rupeshtiwari/rupeshtiwari.github.io/_posts/2023-02-04-what-is-ebit-and-ebitda.md

 ---
-title: What is EBIT and EBITDA
+title: What is EBIT and EBITDA in Finance?
 date: 2023-02-04 00:00 +0000
 description: EBITDA and EBIT is a very fundamental business term that is nowadays mostly considered during the cloud adoption phase.
 If your company is planning to migrate to cloud and you are going to present a finance key performance index to your CFO then make sure you learn these concepts.
 author_profile: true